Hurricane Gamma: Elsewhere

 Moisture associated with Gamma moved over the US state of Florida where 7 in of rain had fallen in the days previous to Gamma.
 Moderate to heavy rainfall affected the Cayman Islands, causing some flooding in some low-lying areas.
 Heavy rainfall also affected western Cuba where isolated spots received 6 in of total rainfall.

+Naming

+The 2020 season was the second (along with 2005) in which an alphabetic list of 21 storm names had been exhausted, necessitating use of the Greek alphabet auxiliary list.
+In March 2021, the World Meteorological Organization replaced that auxiliary list with a new 21-name supplemental list.
+As a result, the name Gamma will not be used to name another Atlantic hurricane.